 Receiving CLEP Exam Scores

 Scores are provided onscreen immediately upon completion of an exam.
 Test administrators are instructed to print out a copy of the score report and provide it to students before they leave the test center.
-There is an exception for College Composition and Spanish with Writing exams, which are mailed to test takers two to three weeks after the test date (CLEP essays are scored twice a month).
-Test takers’ scores are also available on the CLEP My Account registration portal one buesiness day after taking the exam.
-College Composition scores are available online 2–3 weeks after testing.
+There is an exception for the College Composition and Spanish with Writing exams, which are mailed to test takers 2–3 weeks after the test date (CLEP essays are scored twice a month).
+Test takers' scores are also available on the CLEP My Account registration portal one business day after taking the exam.

-CLEP exams are developed and evaluated independently and are not linked to each other except by the program's common purpose, format, or method of reporting results.
-For this reason, direct comparisons should not be made from one CLEP exam to another.
+Different CLEP subjects are developed and evaluated independently and are not linked to each other except by the program's common purpose, format, or method of reporting results.
+For this reason, direct comparisons should not be made from one CLEP subject to another.

 Sending Score Reports to Institutions